It is essential that you carefully read and understand the following important notices. If you have any questions, please ask us.

 If we act on your behalf, to assist us in protecting your interests, it is important that you tell us every matter that:

 - you know; or

-- A reasonable person in circumstances could be expected to know, is relevant to the insurers decision whether to insure you and, if so, on what terms.
+- a reasonable person in the circumstances could be expected to know, may be relevant to the insurer’s decision whether to insure you and, if so, on what terms

 We will then assist you in determining what needs to be disclosed to the insurer in order to meet your duty.